open2b/scriggo-site/scriggo-command.md

     http://localhost:8080/article

-it serves the file "article.html" as HTML if exists, otherwise serves the file "article.md" as Markdown.
+it renders the file "article.html" as HTML if exists, otherwise renders the file "article.md" as Markdown.

 Serving a URL terminating with a slash:

     http://localhost:8080/blog/

-it serves "blog/index.html" or "blog/index.md".
+it renders "blog/index.html" or "blog/index.md".

 Markdown is converted to HTML with the [Goldmark](https://github.com/yuin/goldmark) parser with the options `html.WithUnsafe` and `parser.WithAutoHeadingID`.